Goodbye, ‘Mr. Love’: A beloved barber’s final bow

 In the hours after King’s assassination in 1968, the rioting and looting that began at 14th and U streets NW spread to Seventh Street.
 Love and other shopkeepers spray-painted “Soul Brother” on wooden boards that they used to barricade their windows.

-When Antonio Robinson, a photographer, wandered into Gregg’s 50 years later, Love told him that moment during the riots was among his most enduring memories.
-“He said it worked; his business did not get destroyed,” said Robinson, who included a portrait of Love in his recently published book on Black barbershops.
+When Antonio Johnson, a photographer, wandered into Gregg’s 50 years later, Love told him that moment during the riots was among his most enduring memories.
+“He said it worked; his business did not get destroyed,” said Johnson, who included a portrait of Love in his recently published book on Black barbershops.

 It took decades for the neighborhood to recover.
 Love refused opportunities to relocate, even after a gunman walked into the shop one afternoon in 1988 and killed a 22-year-old man waiting for a haircut.

-Note: Correction: An earlier verson of this story gave the wrong last name for the photographer who included a portrait of Frank Love in his book on Black barbers.
-His name is Antonio Johnson and the story has been updated.